harmonydata/hackathon/multiple-pdfs.md

 - Team name: Anomalies

 ## Problem
 Harmony only harmonizes between 2 PDFs (of questionnaires/surveys), but we are looking into the possibility to expand this and think about how we would design how this would look like for 3 pages (and hopefully more in the future).
+Please be sure to scroll to the end of this README file to view an image of our design for our solution to handling more than 2 PDFs at a time (TL;DR).

 In order to make finding similarities between 3 PDFs, we considered the approach of sorting these matches using 1 core PDF which is compared to the other 2 PDFs.
 For example, if we were to have 3 PDFs (labelled A, B and C respectively), we would be using A as the core PDF and finding similarities in B and C that correlate to A. Which would translate to something like this: